7ujian/meg4/docs/en/code.md

 Code has three sub-pages, one where you can write the source code (this one), the [Visual Editor], where you can do the same using structograms, and your program's machine code can be seen in the [debugger].

-Here the entire area is one big input field for the source code.
-At the bottom, you can see the status bar, with the current's row and coloumn, the UNICODE codepoint of the character under the cursor, and if you're standing in an API's argument list, a quick help on that API function's parameters (suitable for all programming languages).

 <imgc ../img/codescr.png><fig>Code Editor</fig>

+Here the entire area (<ui2>1</ui2>) is one big input field for the source code.
+At the bottom (<ui2>2</ui2>), you can see the status bar, with the current's row and coloumn, the UNICODE codepoint of the character under the cursor, and if you're standing in an API's argument list, a quick help on that API function's parameters (suitable for all programming languages).

 Programming Language
 --------------------